eeeps/visual-acuity-on-the-web/README.md

 Remember when I said that the Snellen chart was invented in 1862?
 Turns out, science has come to a more-sophisticated understanding of "normal" visual acuity, over the last 158 years.

 For starters, we have a pretty good understanding of the mechanics of the eye, and we’re a lot better at identifying (and correcting!) eye problems.
-And so: when figuring out what sort of visual abilities count as "normal," we can better leave aside all of the folks with diagnosable problems.
+And so: when figuring out what sort of visual abilities count as "normal," we can better identify diagnosable abnormalities.
 This raises the bar.

-So–what's “normal?”
+How far?
 Let's first look at this chart, from a 199x study by Elliott et alTODO VERIFY, which measured the visual acuity of a bunch of 17-18 year olds.

 [image]